What’s the best time of year for family photography in London?

-If you’re keen on vibrant colours in your outdoor photographs, there’s no need to wait for Summer – lots of brightly coloured flowers bloom in Spring.
+If you’re keen on vibrant colours in your outdoor photographs, there’s no need to wait for Summer.
+Lots of brightly coloured flowers bloom in Spring.
 Wysteria and tulips look gorgeous, as do brilliant yellows of buttercups and daffodils.

-We’ll have fewer members of the public and passerby to contend with, which is great as it gives us more flexibility in terms of where we can take the photographs.
+We’ll have fewer members of the public and passerby to contend with.
+This is great as it gives us more flexibility in where we can take the photographs.

-If Spring showers do present themselves, we’ll simply keep an eye on the weather and go outdoors in a break in the weather.
+If Spring showers present themselves, we’ll simply keep an eye on the weather and go outdoors in a break in the weather.

 The light in Summer is lovely and bright, and colours are intense.

 Summer sessions lend themselves to longer walks in the park, lots of running around and playing in open outdoor areas.

 I’ll look for locations in your favourite park where the children can run free but where we won’t have to dodge too many passersby.